firozanawar/android-interview-questions-by-firoz/README.md

 https://medium.com/@inzimamislam/android-launch-mode-8ba7d7660526
 ### Q: how to draw X on right top corner on any dialog?
-### Q: What is searching techniques ?
-### Q: What is sorting ? explain some sorting techniques and write programs?
 ### Q: What is pendingintent?
 https://stackoverflow.com/questions/2808796/what-is-an-android-pendingintent